FBI joins criminal probe in Colorado voting equipment breach - KESQ

 The agents are working with Mesa County prosecutors to determine if there was a criminal violation, FBI spokeswoman Courtney Bernal said in a statement.

+The allegations involve images of election management software used by Mesa County election’s equipment that were obtained by conspiracy theorists.

+Griswold’s office said it believes one of the images was taken on May 23 from a secure room where the equipment was stored and accessed by Peters, another county elections worker and a non-employee.

-Griswold’s office identified the man, but refused to say anything more about who he is or why he was there.
-The Associated Press isn’t naming him until more information becomes available about him.
+Griswold’s office identified the non-employee but refused to say anything more about who he is or why he was there.
+The Associated Press isn’t naming him until more information becomes available.
 He has not been charged with a crime.

-The dispute is the latest illustration of how the November 2020 election that is a distant memory for many remains front and center for some far-right supporters of former President Donald Trump.
+The dispute is the latest illustration of how the November 2020 election that is a distant memory for many remains front and center for some far-right Trump supporters.
 A Republican-led audit of Arizona ballots has been going on for months despite any evidence to support the review.

+Accelerating the dispute on Wednesday, Griswold’s office blasted the My Pillow chief executive as the “chief misinformation spreader” in a fundraising email and asked Colorado residents to donate to Griswold’s reelection campaign to “take action to show we stand with the truth, not with conspiracy theories created and spread by sore losers.”

-The federal inquiry adds yet another layer to the political brawl between Griswold and Republican Mesa County Clerk and Recorder Tina Peters.
+The federal inquiry adds yet another layer to the political brawl between Griswold, a Democrat and Peters, a Republican.
 The feud came to a head last week when Griswold accused Peters of assisting in the security breach by directing staff to turn off video surveillance of its voting equipment before a May 25 software update and allowing a non-employee into the elections office at that time.

 Griswold appointed Mesa County Treasurer Sheila Reiner to supervise the county’s upcoming elections and a three-person advisory committee to assist Reiner.
 Griswold also ordered Mesa County to replace its voting equipment due to the posting of the county’s voting equipment passwords on a far-right blog.

-Griswold on Monday said in a statement that two hard drive images from Mesa County election servers were obtained by election conspiracy theorists.

-Her office said they believe one of the hard drive images was taken on May 23 from a secure room where the election equipment was stored and accessed by Peters, the non-employee and another county elections employee.

-Colorado’s voting system has been praised by officials, including former Trump-appointed Homeland Security Secretary Kristjen Nielsen, as one of the safest in the nation.
+Colorado’s voting system has been praised by officials, including former Trump-appointed Homeland Security Secretary Kristjen Nielsen, as one of the nation’s safest.

 Nieberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.